-The report you require for the evaluation procedure is one that covers a period you feel best represents the typical operation of your system.
-You may wish, for example, to evaluate your system only during hours of peak activity.
+The report you require for the evaluation procedure is one that covers a period that best represents the typical operation of your system.
+You might want, for example, to evaluate your system only during hours of peak activity.
 To generate a summary of the appropriate time segment, edit the MONSUM.COM procedure and change the beginning and ending times on one of the two MONITOR commands that produce the summary reports.

-Note: The summary reports produced by MONSUM.COM are in the multifile summary format-there is one column of averages for each node in a VAXcluster, as well as some overall "row statistics".
-For noncluster systems, the row statistics may be ignored.
+The summary reports produced by MONSUM.COM are in the multifile summary format-there is one column of averages for each node in a VAXcluster, as well as some overall row statistics.
+For noncluster systems, the row statistics can be ignored.